Locks medium-to-full coverage into a matte finish that won’t rub off onto phones, masks, or shirts during long days.

 How can I stop foundation from getting on my mask or clothes?

-Use a foundation that dries down fully, apply it in thin layers, and set it well in the areas that touch fabric.
-After foundation and concealer, press a small amount of translucent powder into the nose, cheeks, and jawline, then finish with a setting spray.
-Let everything dry completely before putting on your mask or changing your shirt, and avoid pulling masks or collars tightly across your face whenever possible.
+Choose a formula that dries down fully, apply it in thin layers, and set the areas that touch fabric most often.
+Powder around the nose, cheeks, mouth, and jawline, then let everything dry completely before putting on a mask or changing clothes.

 Can dry skin wear transfer-proof foundation without looking cakey?